MicrosoftDocs/edge-developer/microsoft-edge/webview2/get-started/winui2.md

 * [Navigation events for WebView2 apps](../concepts/navigation-events.md) - main copy; update it and then propagate/copy to these h2 sections:
 -->
 <!-- ====================================================================== -->
-## Step 7 - Navigation events
+## Learn about navigation events

 Next, learn about navigation events, which are essential for WebView2 apps.
 The app initially navigates to `https://bing.com`.

-1. In a new window or tab, read [Navigation events for WebView2 apps](../concepts/navigation-events.md), and then return to this page.
+* In a new window or tab, read [Navigation events for WebView2 apps](../concepts/navigation-events.md), and then return to this page.

-Congratulations, you built your first WebView2 app!

 <!-- ====================================================================== -->